 Other types of fundamental experiments delved further.
 When regenerating tissue is grafted from an amputated left arm to an amputated right arm, and vice versa, the axolotl was able to grow three new arms instead of just one.
 Of these three, two is known as the “supernumerary limbs.”Perhaps more astonishingly, axolotls can receive transplanted limbs or even organs without rejecting it as compared to human transplants.

 These may seem like the lab notes of a mad scientist, but the experiments have uncovered these regenerative abilities were a very important foundation so that we can understand just how regeneration works in axolotls and why it’s not the same with mammals.

 Mammals including us humans scars build up rapidly which prevent tissue regeneration unlike in Axolotls which can repair deep tissue wounds without any scarring.
-This is because of the so – called blastema which is a group of cells that cover the amputation wound.
-While macrophages a type of immune cell that gobbles up dead cell are responsible for scarring mammal species, scientists found that in the axolotl, these macrophages are what contribute to the amazing regeneration and wound – healing process.
 In fact, blastema is also the reason why axolotl creatures can regenerate a cut – off or broken heart.

 Scientists deciphered how molecules arrange the limb regeneration of axolotls, though there are lots of open questions that remain to be unanswered.
 Regeneration biologists aren’t limiting themselves to the axolotl as they have focused on trying to understand why mammals cannot regenerate or doesn’t have the same capabilities.
 Adult mice and humans can regenerate fingertips but this is an ability that they lose with age though it gives hope to scientists and researchers who are trying to figure out how to reawaken our regenerative abilities.